SpellholdStudios/BP-BGT-Worldmap/README.md

 - Huge worldmap is extended with northern part of the continent, supporting IWD1_EET, IWD2_EET, RoT, PoF, Drizzt Saga modifications
 - Huge worldmap is extended with Moonshae Isles, supporting PoF modification
+- Updated Large worldmap to reflect similar changes to Huge worldmap
-- Huge worldmap: Better thumbnail frames for Athkatla and Baldur's Gate cities
+- Better thumbnail frames for Athkatla and Baldur's Gate cities
 - Mods have possibility to include a patch files depending on size of the selected worldmap, more information in the user guide
 - Fixed tileconv installation issue on Linux
+- Added Balduran's Isle to the BGT worldmap for original version
+- Updated icons positions:
+	- Deep Mir Forest (The Darkest Day)
+	- Troll Mountains (The Darkest Day)
+	- Cave (Region of Terror, to not overlap with Temple of Evening Glory)
+	- Icewind Dale part of Region of Terror (compatibility with larger map of the North)
 - Added new icons to BPBGTMAP.BAM file for the following modifications:
 	- IWD2-EET (Targos City and Targos Palisade)
 	- Paladins of Faerun (Ship of Gradak)